chrismwilliams/gatsby-emotion-tailwind-starter/README.md

 );
 ```

-The [tailwind docs](https://tailwindcss.com) is a great resource to get you started.
+The [tailwind docs](https://tailwindcss.com) are a great resource to get you started.
 The starter uses [twin.macro](https://github.com/ben-rogerson/twin.macro) which is a fantastic library, and includes many additional variants.

-**Customisation**
+## Customisation

 - [Tailwind config](https://tailwindcss.com/docs/configuration).
 Open up the `tailwind.config.js` file to set your own project preferences & requirements, such as break-points, colours, and fonts.

 - A layout component (`src/components/Layout.js`) is used for setting a standardised default layout to wrap pages.

 - Dark & Light mode.
-Open up `src/components/styled/baseStyles.js` and `tailwind.config.js` to see where/how CSS custom properties are added.
+Open up `src/components/styled/baseStyles.js` and `tailwind.config.js` to see where/how CSS custom variables are added.
+You can also use Tailwinds' [dark variant](https://tailwindcss.com/docs/dark-mode#toggling-dark-mode-manually) within styled components, as shown in `src/components/home/styled/card.js` with a dark variant, and `src/components/styled/socialList.js` for a light variant.

 - This template uses the plugin [typefaces](https://github.com/KyleAMathews/typefaces/blob/master/README.md) to optimise font delivery.
 Changing font(s) simply requires installing your favourite typeface-font and importing into `gatsby-browser.js`.
 Remember to add your font(s) into `tailwind.config.js`, either the fonts sans/serif array, in order to use it with tailwind utilities.

 - SEO component, taken from [gatsby-starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog), allowing you to add your SEO descriptions & title's.

 - Favicon.
 Auto-generated from [gatsby-plugin-manifest](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-manifest#readme) set in `gatsby-config.js`.
 Replace the current favicon (`src/images/icon/logo.png`) with your own 512x512 icon

-- Analytics.
-Add your google analytics id via an .env file `GOOGLE_ANALYTICS` to get started.